datavetaren/prologcoin/README.md

 ## What is Prolog

-Prolog is a language based on predicates (~= program) and terms (~= data structures.)
+Prolog is a language based on predicates (= "program") and terms (= "data structures.")
 Prolog is basically all about "equation solving on data structures".)

 ## Why Prolog?